Fodéba Keïta: Early years

-Keïta was the son of a male nurse.
+Born in Siguiri, Keïta was the son of a male nurse.
 He received his early education at the École normale supérieure William Ponty.

 Career

 During his law studies in Paris in 1948, he founded the band Sud Jazz.
 Beginning in the late 1940s, he founded Théâtre Africain (later Les Ballets Africains), a successful ballet group which toured Africa for six years and later became the national dance company of Guinea; then president of Senegal Léopold Sédar Senghor held it in high esteem.
 With Kanté Facély and Les Ballets Africains, he became instrumental in showcasing previously unknown Mandé performance traditions to other continents as well.

 After returning to Guinea, he published the poetry collection Poèmes africains (1950), the novel Le Maître d'école (1952), and in 1957, Keïta wrote and staged the narrative poem Aube africaine ("African Dawn") as a theatre-ballet based on the Thiaroye massacre.
 In African Dawn, a young man called Naman complies with the French colonial rulers by fighting in the French Army only to be killed in Thiaroye in Senegal, in a dispute between West-African soldiers and white officers.
 However, his works were banned in French Africa as he was considered radical and anticolonial.